mdarukha/DNA-Analyzer-Tool/README.md

 ✔ **Motif Identification** – Searches for specific DNA patterns within sequences.
 ✔ **Sequence Comparison** – Measures similarity between sequences.
 ✔ **Modular Code Structure** – Functions are organized for readability and scalability.

-✔ **Data Visualizations** – Generates plots for nucleotide frequency distribution and displays sequence alignment results.
+✔ **Modular Code Structure** – Functions are organized for readability and scalability.

 ---